MayaY2014/softlayer-python/README.md

 Since projects are often large and unlike the ones before, and since ideas come and go and work priorities change, we keep a running, prioritized list of features (below) that are slated for future releases.

 1. Create new Markdown pages (with front-matter) instantly from the command line
-2. Hide reading distractions
+2. Provide a switch to hide reading distractions
-3. Switch screen contrasts to help those that read better with a dark backdrop
+3. Provide a switch that transitions screen contrasts from light to dark
 4. Use one source file to serve configuration data to other components and pages
-5. Generate a configuration file instantly from the command line
+5. Generate a clean configuration file instantly from the command line

 ---